 It’s only when people harbor unhealed wounds and unresolved dysfunctions that they will feel the need to protect themselves with deceptive and manipulative behavior.
 Rather than engaging with them, take a strategic approach.

 4. Teach and model these values to others: Like any behavioral skill, the more you practice it, the more ingrained these proclivities become in the makeup of your personality.
 You’ll find that being honest in all your dealings becomes a natural part of your conduct and you won’t need to put as much thought into it as you did before.
 The people around you will take notice and will respect you for your commitment to your integrity.
 This trait is especially important if you’re in a leadership position such as a manager, CEO, teacher, or parent.
 Former US President, Dwight D. Eisenhower once said that the supreme quality of leadership is integrity.

 We all come into this world with a clean slate.
 We’re born as innocent, uncorrupted, and malleable beings.
-We can return to this pure state of being if we make the effort to peel back all the layers of hurt that have blocked us from tapping into our magnanimity and moral compass.
+We can return to this pure state of being if we make the effort to peel back all the layers of hurt that have blocked us from following our moral compass.

 All my best on your journey,

 Question: Is honesty and integrity an important value to you?
 How do you try to demonstrate these values in your life?